Arnav-Ghatti/Tkinter-Money-Tracker/README.md

 ## Getting Started ##

 To get the app on your local machine, you can either clone the repository or download it.
+After doing so open either the main.exe file (If you are on Windows) or the main.py file.

 ### Dependencies ###
 * Any version of **Windows** (The main.exe file won't work in MAC or Linux).